 Learn Social Interaction

 Making friends is not easy for everyone.
 We know that.
-We hope that through your child’s experience at camp, he or she will develop social skills which will benefit him or her making friends and communicating at school, in extra-curricular activities, and in collaborative workgroups.
-To achieve this we take a two step effort; one, we lead by example, and two, we provide your child with the “tools” and confidence he or she needs to be successful in social situations.
-If you were to walk in on any group game, announcement, or activity led by our counselors, you will hear the counselor introducing him or herself, smiling, showing respect with words and body language, and always using “please” and “thank you.”
+We hope that through your child’s experience at camp, they will develop social skills which will benefit him or her making friends and communicating at school, in extra-curricular activities, and in collaborative workgroups.
+To achieve this we take a two step effort; one, we lead by example, and two, we provide your child with the “tools” and confidence they need to be successful in social situations.
+If you were to walk in on any group game, announcement, or activity led by our counselors, you will hear the counselor introducing their self, smiling, showing respect with words and body language, and always using “please” and “thank you.”
 Counselors also seek to find information about each camper in their group; when they find campers with common interests, they encourage one to talk to the other, and if necessary, even helping them figure out what to say in case they are unsure about how to start a conversation.
 We want your child to have positive social experiences at camp.

 Not only do we ensure that your child lives in a respectful environment at Stronghold, but we also want to ensure that they respect themselves.
-When a child is working on a project, he or she will often hear compliments.
+When a child is working on a project, they will often hear compliments.
 “I really like the way you use the paint brush to bring out the texture of the castle!” or “The way you explained that Bible verse really helped me understand what God was saying.” are the type of praise we like to give.
-We like to go one step further than simply saying “Nice job;” we want to make sure that your child knows why his or her work and effort is valuable.
+We like to go one step further than simply saying “Nice job;” we want to make sure that your child knows why their work and effort is valuable.
 We want your child to see why he or she is a valuable, knowledgeable, respectful, and lovable person of God.

 Take and Learn Responsibility